lopanapol/sentium/README.md

 ├── run.fish                               # Main run script for Fish shell
 ├── Dockerfile                             # Docker configuration file
 ├── LICENSE                                # License file
-└── noesis-logo.jpg                        # Project logo image
+└── sentium-logo.jpg                        # Project logo image
 ```

 ## License Information

-This repository is licensed under the custom [Noesis License](LICENSE) which includes
+This repository is licensed under the custom [Sentium License](LICENSE) which includes
 requirements for attribution and profit-sharing for commercial use.

 ## Documentation

-Documentation for Noesis is organized into several key resources:
+Documentation for Sentium is organized into several key resources:

 ## AI and Consciousness Integration

-Noesis v2.2.3 includes comprehensive AI integration with free models from Hugging Face to enhance synthetic consciousness capabilities.
+Sentium v2.2.3 includes comprehensive AI integration with free models from Hugging Face to enhance synthetic consciousness capabilities.
 Located in the `system/ai-model` directory, the system implements various consciousness theories:

 > **Note**: The legacy `system/ai` directory is deprecated and will be removed in future versions.
 Please use the `system/ai-model` components instead.